hazardland/db.php/manual.md

 ```
 Where x86 means 32 bit and x64 means 64 bit

-Copy to dll file contained in archive file to php extensions directory, by default it is php/ext and add line extension=php_apc.dll
+Copy to dll file contained in archive file to php extensions directory, by default it is php/ext and add line extension=php_apc.dll to php.ini

 **For Linux:** show the world you are true linux power user, compile APCu by yourself.

 ### PHP Notices
 For some real reasons **db.php** generates notice level errors.
-If you have not set restricted notices in error reporting section in your php.ini file you can set it manually on runtime like:
+If you have not restricted notices in error reporting section in your php.ini file you can set it manually on runtime like:
 ```php
 // Report all errors except E_NOTICE
 error_reporting(E_ALL & ~E_NOTICE);
 ```
+In the begining of your php script before db.php include.

 For additional information read http://php.net/manual/en/function.error-reporting.php

+## Basic architecture
+To work with orm you will need an instance of class \db\database.
+It stores connection links (represented by default with \db\link class) and table handlers for classes.
+Any class you are willing to map table in actual database must have its own handler.
+Class handler repesents an instance of \db\table.
+By itself class properties have its own handlers represented by \db\field and instances of it are stored in table handler.
+Basic usage consists of this staps:

+1. Initialize \db\database, establish connections to data source(s)/sql server(s).
+2. Initialize desired class(es) handlers.
+[3.
+Optionally autmatically/manually update/create database(s)/table(s)/field(s) on servers you are connected.
+4. Using proper table handler save/load/delete/query objects of your classes in actual database tables.

+So next thing we are going to learn is how to initialize \db\database and establish connection(s).

 ## Connect simply
 Simple way to start is to specify server, database, username and password to database constructor.